sab148/MiSaTo-dataset/README.md

 ## 🚀  Quickstart

-We recommend to pull our misato image from DockerHub or to create your own image (see [docker/](docker/)).
+We recommend to pull our MISATO image from DockerHub or to create your own image (see [docker/](docker/)).
 The images use cuda version 11.8.
 We recommend to install on your own system a version of CUDA that is a least 11.8 to ensure that the drivers work correctly.

 ```bash
 # clone project